Video: Save on your energy bills

-By buying more efficient models, households and businesses can consume less energy, save money on their energy bills, and help to reduce emissions.
+By choosing more efficient models, households and businesses can consume less energy, save money on their energy bills, and help to reduce greenhouse gas emissions.

 Tips to save money on energy bills...

 - Use the energy rating label to choose a more efficient appliance.
 You will spend less on running costs over the life of the purchase.

 - Always choose the right size model for your needs - bigger is not always better!

 - When buying a television, each additional star is 20% more energy efficient than the previous star.

 Here’s some questions to ask your retailer, to make sure you get the model that best suits your needs AND saves you money.

 - How energy efficient is this model compared to my other options?

 - How much will it cost me to run this model for a year, on average?

 - Over ten years, would I be better off spending more now to buy a more energy efficient model that costs less to run?